Fweeb/blender_isolate_and_frame/README.md

 # Isolate and Frame

 This is a Blender add-on for isolating and framing a selected animation channel in the Graph Editor.
+It originated in a [thread on blenderartists.org](http://blenderartists.org/forum/showthread.php?242421-Graph-Editor-Feature-Requests) by Chad Gleason ('fahr').
+It's not perfect (see Notes and Known Issues), but it does the job.

 Usage instructions: